Responsible Dolphin Watching

 If you see what you believe to be a harassment incident please report it to the Marine Conservation & Enforcement Team at 0300 123 1032, or your local coastguard.

-Here are 5 tips to ensure a responsible encounter if you spot dolphins from a boat in Sussex or elsewhere:
+Here are some tips to ensure a responsible encounter if you spot dolphins from a boat in Sussex or elsewhere:

 Customers Expectations - ask the boat company in advance if they provide a short introduction about your trip e.g. what are you hoping to see, do they provide a health and safety briefing, what do they offer if you don’t see anything on your trip?
 (NOTE: you may not always see Dolphins when going on a trip, as they are wild animals).